On the computability of conditional probability: Noncomputable Everywhere Continuous Conditional Distributions

 \section{Noncomputable Everywhere Continuous Conditional Distributions}

-As we saw in Section \ref{Sec:discontinuous}, discontinuity poses a fundamental obstacle to the computability of conditional probabilities.
-As such, it is natural to ask whether we can construct a pair of random variables $(\rv Z, \rv N)$ that is computable and admits an \emph{everywhere} continuous version of the conditional distribution $\Pr[\rv N | \rv Z]$, which is itself nonetheless not computable.
-In fact, this is possible using a construction similar to that of $(\rv X, \rv N)$ in Section~\ref{Sec:c.e. neg}.
+In Section~\ref{Sec:c.e. neg}, we demonstrated a pair of computable random variables that admit a conditional distribution that is continuous on a measure one set but still noncomputable on every measure one set.
+It is therefore natural to ask whether we can construct a pair of random variables $(\rv Z, \rv N)$ that is computable and admits an \emph{everywhere} continuous version of the conditional distribution map $\CondProbFunc{\rv N }{ \rv Z}$, which is itself nonetheless not computable.
+In fact, we do so now, using a construction similar to that of $(\rv X, \rv N)$ in Section~\ref{Sec:c.e. neg}.

-In particular, if we think of the construction of the $k$th bit of $\rv X$ as an iterative process, we see that there are two distinct stages.
+If we think of the construction of the $k$th bit of $\rv X$ as an iterative process, we see that there are two distinct stages.
 During the first stage, which occurs so long as $k < h(\rv N)$, the bits of $\rv X$ simply mimic those of the uniform random variable $\rv V$.
 Then during the second stage, once $k \geq h(\rv N)$, the bits mimic that of $\frac 1 2 (\rv C + \rv U)$.

-Our construction of $\rv Z$ will differ in the second stage, where the bits of $\rv Z$ will instead mimic those of a random variable $\rv S$ specially designed to smooth out the rough edges caused by the biased coin $\rv C$, while still allowing us to encode the halting set.
+Our construction of $\rv Z$ will differ in the second stage, where the bits of $\rv Z$ will instead mimic those of a random variable $\rv S$ specially designed to smooth out the rough edges caused by the biased Bernoulli random variable $\rv C$, while still allowing us to encode the halting set.
 In particular, $\rv S$ will be absolutely continuous and will have an infinitely differentiable density.

-We now make the construction precise.
-Let $\rv N$, $\rv U$, $\rv V$ and $\rv C$ be as in the first construction.
-We begin by defining several random variables from which we will construct $\rv S$, and then $\rv Z$.
+We now begin the construction.
+Let $\rv N$, $\rv U$, $\rv V$, and $\rv C$ be as in the first construction.
+We next define several random variables from which we will construct $\rv S$, and then $\rv Z$.